• Home

 For the cookies:

-• preheat oven to 375º
+• Preheat oven to 375º

 • Mix Chia seeds with milk and set aside.

-• Combine first six ingredients.
+• Combine the first six ingredients.

 • Beat sugar and butter together until fluffy.